3rabie/GitHubPopularityService/README.md

 # GitHub Popularity Service (Java)

 A small web service that helps you discover popular GitHub repositories.
 You send a simple query (optionally with language and date filters), and it calls GitHub Search, scores each repository by popularity, and returns a ranked list.
-It’s built with Spring Boot and OpenFeign, kept intentionally simple and readable.
+It’s built with Spring Boot and OpenFeign.

 Here’s the high‑level flow at a glance: